Carreau/ipython-wiki/Dev:-Meeting,-July-2013.md

   - Typography
   - Spacing of heading cells
   - Do we want to create an area for global widgets
+* Other topics
+  - Format of JavaScript docstrings

 # Schedule